 In 2006, I started DVMNeedles in nearby El Paso, TX.
 Unlike Solano Animal Clinic, DVMNeedles is dedicated to alternative treatment modalities, acupuncture, and Chinese herbs.

 In September 2018, I became President-Elect of the International Veterinary Acupuncture Society.
 Based on the by-laws of the organization, my involvement in this position will involve for six years.
 In September 2018, I closed Solano Animal Clinic, officially retiring from Western veterinary medicine.
-This allowed me to focus on practicing Eastern Medicine.
+This allows me to focus on practicing Eastern Veterinary Medicine.